Many-Body Localization in the Age of Classical Computing: Slow dynamics in disordered many-body systems

 \subsubsection{Assessing the breakdown of ergodicity}

-Tensor network investigation \cite{Sierant22challenges} of disordered XXZ spin chain revealed a slow decay of the density autocorrelation function $C(t)$ at time scales of the order of $10^3$ tunneling times \textit{deep} in the MBL regime, which in ED studies at $L=20$ emerges at $W > W^*(L=20) \approx 4$.
+Tensor network investigation \cite{Sierant22challenges} of the disordered XXZ spin chain revealed a slow decay of the density autocorrelation function $C(t)$ at time scales of the order of $10^3$ tunneling times \textit{deep} in the MBL regime, which in ED studies at $L=20$ emerges at $W > W^*(L=20) \approx 4$.
 The decay, accurately fitted by a power-law with a small exponent, was found at $W=8$, as shown in Fig.~\ref{fig:beta}(a), and at $W=10$.
 Notably, since the value of $C(t)$ changes by a few per milles throughout the examined time interval, the autocorrelation function can be fitted equally accurately with a logarithmic in time dependence, $C(t) \propto \mathrm{const} -\log(t)$.
-Nevertheless, in this section, we stick to the power-law fitting of $C(t)$, which describes the time dynamics in the disordered spin chains in the broad regime of disorder strengths and time scales.
-The exponent $\beta$ governing the decay of $C(t)$, extracted with a variety of computational approaches and across several literature references for disordered XXZ spin chain, decreases \textit{exponentially} with disorder strength $W$, $\beta \propto e^{-\gamma W}$, in a wide interval of $W \in[1,10]$, as shown in Fig.~\ref{fig:beta}(b).
-This result is another manifestation of the abrupt slowdown of the dynamics of disordered spin chains with disorder strength $W$.
-It is quantitatively consistent with the exponential in $W$ increase of the Thouless time~\eqref{eq:ThSc} found in the ED studies.
+Nevertheless, in this Section, we stick to the power-law fitting of $C(t)$, which describes the dynamics in the disordered spin chains in the broad regime of disorder strengths and time scales.
+The exponent $\beta$ governing the decay of $C(t)$, extracted with a variety of computational approaches and across several literature references for the disordered XXZ spin chain, decreases \textit{exponentially} with disorder strength $W$, $\beta \propto e^{-\gamma W}$, in a wide interval of $W \in[1,10]$, as shown in Fig.~\ref{fig:beta}(b).
+This result is another manifestation of the abrupt slowdown of the dynamics of disordered spin chains with the disorder strength $W$.
+Arguments for classical subdiffusive systems relate the exponent $\beta$ with the dynamical exponent $z$~\cite{Luitz17} via $\beta = 1/z$.
+The exponential decay $\beta \propto e^{-\gamma W}$ is qualitatively consistent with the rapid increase of the exponent $z$ extracted from the analysis of Thouless time with the subdiffusive ansatz $t_{\mathrm{Th}} \propto L^z$~\cite{Suntajs20e}.

 The difficulties in extrapolating the time evolution results at larger disorder strengths to the asymptotic limit $L, t \to \infty$ forbid reaching unambiguous conclusions about the presence of the MBL phase in the system.
 Indeed, each of the Scenarios 1.-2. put forward in the analysis of ED results in Sec.~\ref{subsubsec:gapratio} can be seen as consistent with the time evolution results discussed here.